sudo-rickroll/END-2.0/BART - Sentence Paraphrasing/README.md

 BART is an encoder-decoder model that is a combination of BERT and GPT.
 BERT is used as the encoder and GPT is used as the decoder.
 Since BERT can build the context of the sentences with a naturally high degree of accuracy and GPT can help in using the context to predict/generate the next sequence of texts, this model can also be used in the seq2seq architectures.

-Here, we paraphrase sentences using the bart-base model on the Goggle data.
+Here, we paraphrase sentences using the bart-base model on the Google data using Facebook's bart-base model.

 Below are the sample predictions and training logs.